There are several different rates of ESA payments. Employment and Support Allowance provides financial support as well as some work-related support.

 ESA backdated payments 2018: DWP ESA benefit rates may get backdated to the 14th week of the claim.
 This would be in cases where the assessment takes longer than 13 weeks.

-Note: You can use a benefits calculator before making an application.
+Note: You can use the ESA back pay calculator before making an application.
 New regulations extend the number of waiting days at the start of a claim to seven (7) days.
 During this time the claimant has no entitlement.

 The Work Capability Assessment might place you in the work related activity group.
 That means you must attend regular interviews with a benefits adviser.
 The work coach will help with your job goals and activities.
 They focus on improving your occupational skills.